rniggebrugge/Getting-and-Cleaning-Data-Course-Project/README.md

 * **tidyr** package is installed;
 * the script is saved and called from directory containing the experimental data.

-To be clear: the last point means the *analysis.R* file is in same directory as (for example) the *features_info.txt* and *features.txt* files and */test* and */train* sub-folders.
+To be clear: the last point means the *run_analysis.R* file is in same directory as (for example) the *features_info.txt* and *features.txt* files and */test* and */train* sub-folders.